pinobatch/pently/docs/pentlyas.md

 ---------
 The following commands primarily control playback in the NES ROM player (`pently.nes`).
-They make the edit-build-listen cycle more convenient, but they're not that useful in games or NSF output.
+They make the edit-build-listen cycle more convenient, but they're not quite as useful in games or NSF output.
+Thus they are included in output only if `--rehearse` is specified.

 To add a **rehearsal mark** for navigation within a song, use the `mark` command after an `at`.
 Each song can have up to 16 marks,